• Skip to primary navigation

 Before we get to the recipe, let’s discuss ingredients.
 To make this easy Thai Shrimp and Rice recipe, you will need:

-• Coconut oil: I always use unrefined, virgin, and organic coconut oil.
+• Coconut oil: This is the healthy cooking oil used to make this recipe.
+I always use unrefined, virgin, and organic coconut oil.

 • Carrots and bell peppers: This is the combination of vegetables I like to use when making this recipe, but feel free to use whatever veggies you love best in a Thai curry.